yc-li20/ICASSP2025-Semi-Supervised-Training/README.md

 }
 ```

-The Frechet audio distance is implemented using [Microsoft FAD Toolkit](https://github.com/microsoft/fadtk) and followed our ICME 2025 work:
+The Frechet audio distance is implemented using [Microsoft FAD Toolkit](https://github.com/microsoft/fadtk) and follows our ICME 2025 work:

 [**Addressing Emotion Bias in Music Emotion Recognition and Generation with Frechet Audio Distance**](https://arxiv.org/abs/2409.15545)